tidev/webpack-plugin-typescript/README.md

 }
 ```

-When used with Alloy a slight adjustment of the used paths is neccessary:
+When used with [@titanium-sdk/webpack-plugin-babel](https://github.com/appcelerator/webpack-plugin-alloy) a slight adjustment of the used paths is neccessary:

 ```json
 {